Bluehost review – two years later

 Obviously, Bluehost doesn’t have infinite resources backed into every shared server, but just by taking out the most poorly coded addon I was able to handle the front page Digg-effect “back in the day” when stories on the front page stayed up long enough to collect thousands of votes.

 And since then, Bluehost had implemented CPU throttling that will allow even the busiest of sites to stay online despite the bursts of traffic that they may occasionally receive.
-This will slow your site’s load time down, but its better than seeing an error page.
+This will slow your site’s load time down, but it is usually better than seeing an error page.
 Eventually, the most popular websites will have to find a VPS or dedicated server – hosting options that Bluehost doesn’t currently offer.

 Know your audience: My second and third social media submission successes were on the same political site – and they were largely successful because I knew who I was writing for and what types of news they wanted to hear.
-Seriously, hang out on these social sites and participate – you’ll figure out what they want to hear.
+Seriously, hang out on these social sites and participate – you’ll figure out what they want to read!

 Anyway, with the old mod replaced by a new one, my second and third trips to the front page of social bookmarking sites went flawlessly.
 Even with about 10,000 visitors in each of the two days, pages would load quickly and there was never a delay.
 Now that my sites are moderately efficient, I won’t be worrying about too much traffic.